 So, what is an experience prototype?

-We explain it as an interactive and real-world simulation focussed on the most relevant parts of a product, service, and context.
-To build them, we mix pieces of existing products with new electronics and software to mock-up the experience.
+In short, it’s an interactive and real-world simulation focussed on the most relevant parts of a product, service, and context.
+To build them, Product Experience Designers and Technologists mix pieces of existing products with new electronics and software to mock-up the experience.
 Often, they start simply.
 A block of foam, some switches, and a few animated screens.
 It’s impossible to build an experience prototype too early, so they might have rough edges and need some babysitting to operate.
 But they get the job done.
 Can they look ugly?
 Sure, but it’s not the styling that matters.
 The features and interactions are most important.

 That’s what the true value of experience prototyping is: the confidence.